jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

       sess.run(train_step, feed_dict={x: batch_xs, labels: batch_ys, lmbda:5e-5})
 ```

-Once the training is complete, we create 2 more operations, the correct_prediction compare the predictions with the true labels.
-“Accuracy” computes how many predictions are correct.
+Once the training is complete, we create 2 more operations, the correct_prediction compare the predictions with the true lables. "accuracy" computes how many predictions are correct.
 ```python
 with tf.Session() as sess:
     ...